The influence of cell phenotype on collective cell invasion into the extracellular matrix: Mathematical model

 \section{Mathematical model}

 We formulate a two-dimensional hybrid mathematical model of collective cell motility mediated by collagen fibres.
-Cells are modelled as discrete agents migrating over collagen fibres, and the collagen fibres are modelled via a continuous fibre field.
+Cells are modelled as discrete agents migrating \YY{on top of} collagen fibres, and the collagen fibres are modelled via a continuous fibre field.
 The model incorporates the following key mechanisms: random cell motility and cell--cell interactions, both modulated by cell--fibre interactions; cell proliferation; and collagen fibre secretion and degradation by cells.
 We introduce the representation of cells and collagen fibres in Section~\ref{sec:Representations}, and the equations determining their evolution are given in Section~\ref{sec:SystemDynamics}.
-Throughout we adopt a two-dimensional Cartesian coordinate system denoted by $\mathbf{x}:=\left(x, y\right)^\mathrm{T}$, and $t$ denotes time.
+Throughout we adopt a two-dimensional Cartesian coordinate system denoted by $\mathbf{x}:=\left(x, y\right)^\mathrm{T}$ \YY{with time represented by the independent variable} $t$.
 Key variables and parameters are summarised in Tables~\ref{tab:var} and~\ref{tab:ParamAndVar}, respectively, and a schematic illustration of the model can be found in Figure~\ref{Fig1}.